Updated: Aug 21, 2019

 April 14, 2019

-is scheduled for Apr 24, 2019.
-The best pro-justice outcome the pretrial / trial can produce is that the fictim could be fined up to $2,000, OR spend up to six months in the Bell County Jail.
+is scheduled for later in the month.
+The best pro-justice outcome the pretrial / trial can produce is that the fictim (false victim) could be fined up to $2,000, OR spend up to six months in the Bell County Jail.
 That is ridiculous if you contrast that outcome with what her false accusation costed CJ and his family.

 The common feminocentric narrative in our society which cheers on termagants like Faith Elizabeth Cox